junobuild/docs/docs/miscellaneous/controllers.md

 :::note

-You also have the option to generate new controllers directly in the [console].
+You also have the option to generate new controllers directly in the console.
 This feature is particularly beneficial if you intend to configure [GitHub Actions](../miscellaneous/github_actions) to automate the deployment of your application.

 :::

 [console]: ../terminology.md#console
 [satellite]: ../terminology.md#satellite
-[satellites]: ../terminology.md#satellite
 [mission control]: ../terminology.md#mission-control
-[mission controls]: ../terminology.md#mission-control